PURPOSE OF THIS WEBSITE

 THE MOON

 Earth's only natural satellite orbits at a mean distance of 384,400 kilometers.
 It has no atmosphere, no magnetic field, no protection from the void.
-And yet, it governs our tides, stabilizes our axial tilt, and gave ancient navigators a clock in the sky.
+And yet it governs our tides, stabilizes our planet's axial tilt, and gave ancient navigators a clock written in the sky.

-The Moon is a mirror.
-It generates no light of its own — it reflects what the Sun provides.
-There is a lesson in that humility.
-The best learners are not those who shine brightest on their own.
-They are the ones who know how to gather light from every source available and reflect it where it is needed most.
+The Moon generates no light of its own.
+Everything you see when you look up at it is reflected sunlight.
+There is a lesson in that for how we think about learning.
+The best learners are not the ones who arrive already luminous.
+They are the ones who know how to gather light from every available source and aim it exactly where it is needed.

 MARS

-The fourth planet from the Sun, Mars has captivated human imagination for millennia.
-Named for the Roman god of war, it glows red in our night sky — a perpetual challenge, visible to the naked eye, close enough to dream about, far enough to demand everything we have.
+The fourth planet from the Sun has captivated human imagination for millennia.
+It glows red in the night sky, a perpetual challenge, close enough to dream about and far enough away to demand everything we have.

-Mars has the tallest mountain in the solar system: Olympus Mons, rising 21.9 kilometers above the surrounding plains — nearly two and a half times the height of Everest.
-It was not built in a day.
-It was built by millions of years of volcanic persistence.
-Layer upon layer upon layer.
-That is how mastery works, too.
-Not in a flash of inspiration, but in the patient accumulation of effort over time.
+Mars is home to Olympus Mons, the tallest mountain in the solar system, rising 21.9 kilometers above the surrounding plains.
+Nearly two and a half times the height of Everest.
+It was not built in a single eruption.
+It was built by millions of years of volcanic persistence, layer upon layer upon layer.
+That is how mastery works.
+Not in a flash of genius, but in the patient, stubborn accumulation of effort over time.

 The moons of doom

-Mars has two moons: Phobos and Deimos — Fear and Dread, named for the sons of Ares.
-Phobos orbits so close to Mars that tidal forces are slowly pulling it apart.
-In roughly 50 million years, it will either crash into the planet or shatter into a ring of debris.
+Mars has two moons: Phobos and Deimos.
+Fear and Dread, named for the sons of Ares.
+Phobos orbits so close to Mars that tidal forces are slowly tearing it apart.
+In roughly 50 million years, it will crash into the surface or shatter into a ring.

 Terraforming

-To inhabit Mars, we would first need to create an atmosphere.
-Currently, the carbon dioxide level is at 95.97%, which is not hospitable to any living organism we know.
-Transforming Mars into a habitable world would require technology we have not yet invented, applied with patience we have not yet demonstrated.
+To inhabit Mars, we would need to create an atmosphere from almost nothing.
+The planet's air is 95.97% carbon dioxide.
+No living organism we know can breathe it.
+Transforming Mars into a habitable world would require technology we have not yet built, applied with patience we have not yet demonstrated.

-But that is precisely the point.
-Every great achievement in human history was, at some prior moment, impossible.
-The gap between impossible and accomplished is always the same bridge: learning.
+But that has always been the story.
+Every great achievement in human history was, at some earlier moment, flatly impossible.
+The gap between impossible and accomplished is always the same bridge: someone learned what no one knew yet, and then they taught it to someone else.

 "The only true wisdom is in knowing you know nothing." — Socrates